 Native to North America, Aronia melanocarpa is a low-maintenance shrub that produces fruit with extraordinarily high levels of antioxidants.
 In this article, you’ll find out how to grow, forage, and use aronia fruit!

 Aronia is a species of fruiting shrub in the rose family (Rosaceae) native to eastern North America.
-Aronia’s native range extends from Canada south to Georgia, USA.
+Its native range extends from Canada south to Georgia, USA.

 There are several species of plants in the genus Aronia.
 Some produce red fruit (Aronia arbutifolia).
 Others produce dark purple-black fruit (Aronia prunifolia and Aronia melanocarpa).

 We’ve been growing one species of aronia — Aronia melanocarpa — for about 10 years.
 That’s the species we’ll be referencing in this article, and the species that’s received the most research attention due to its potential health benefits.

 About Aronia melanocarpa

 Aronia melanocarpa produces small, dark purple-black fruit that may have the highest antioxidant content of any fruit in the world.
 Let’s take a quick dive into the supporting evidence for that claim and what it could mean for human health: